Our Services

 Helpful Resources

-Current evidence shows no definitive link between creatine use and body acne or clogged pores.
-A small study reported a rise in DHT without directly measuring acne, and most research and user reports note no consistent skin issues or mixed outcomes.
+Does creatine cause acne or clogged pores?
+Current evidence shows no definitive link between creatine supplementation and breakouts.
+One small study noted a rise in DHT (a hormone associated with acne) but did not directly measure skin changes, and most research and user reports show no consistent skin issues.

 Creatine is one of the most popular supplements for athletes, fitness enthusiasts, and anyone looking to build strength or muscle mass.
 However, concerns about skin health—specifically body acne and clogged pores—have led many to wonder: Does creatine cause acne flare ups?
 In this guide, we'll break down what you need to know, review the science, and offer practical tips to help you maintain clear skin while using creatine.